Republic of Seychelles

 The climate is equable and healthy, although quite humid, as the islands are small and subject to marine influences.
 The temperature varies little throughout the year.
 Temperatures on Mahe vary from 240C to 29.90C (750F-850F), and rainfall ranges from 288 centimeters (90 in.) annually at Victoria to 355 centimeters (140 in.) on the mountain slopes.
 Precipitation is somewhat less on the other islands.
 During the coolest months, July and August, the temperature drops to as low as 700F.
 The southeast trade winds blow regularly from May to November, and this is the most pleasant time of the year.
 The hot months are from December to April, with higher humidity (80).
 March and April are the hottest months, but the temperature seldom exceeds 880F.
 Most of the islands lie outside the cyclone belt, so high winds are rare.

 Most Seychellois are descendants of early French settlers and the African slaves brought to the Seychelles in the 19th century by the British, who freed them from slave ships on the East African coast.
 Indians and Chinese (1.1% of the population) account for the other permanent inhabitants.
-In 2006, about 4,000 expatriates lived and worked in Seychelles.
-Of those, about 65 were American.
+In 2002, about 4,000 expatriates lived and worked in Seychelles.
+Of those, about 35 are American.

 Seychelles culture is a mixture of French and African (Creole) influences.
 Creole is the native language of 94% of the people; however, English and French are commonly used.
 English remains the language of government and commerce.

-About 92% of the population over age 15 is literate, and the literacy rate of school-aged children has risen to well over 98%.
+About 88% of the adult population is literate, and the literacy rate of school-aged children has risen to well over 98%.
 Increases are expected, as nearly all children of primary school age attend school, and the government encourages adult education.

 The Seychelles islands remained uninhabited for more than 150 years after they became known to Western explorers.
 The islands appeared on Portuguese charts as early as 1505, although Arabs may have visited them much earlier.
 In 1742, the French Governor of Mauritius, Mahe de Labourdonais, sent an expedition to the islands.
 A second expedition in 1756 reasserted formal possession by France and gave the islands their present name in honor of the French finance minister under King Louis XV.
 The new French colony barely survived its first decade and did not begin to flourish until 1794, when Queau de Quincy became commandant.